 We have put in extensive procedures to make sure that our homing process is in line with current government guidance, without putting adoptees or our volunteers at risk.
 Here is our guide to adopting a cat using hands-free homing Check you are within the branch region

 .
 During the Hands Free Homing process we are only able to home cats within the area of our Branch.

 This is because of the time it will take for each cat to be delivered safely and hygienically, one at a time, ensuring all government guidelines are met.
 We will not be able to meet halfway or at alternative addresses of the adoptee.
 We do apologise for any inconvenience on this.
-We cover the postcodes areas MK40 - MK45 and SG15 - SG19.
-If you are outside of this area you can find your nearest branch by typing in your postcode at www.cats.org.uk/find-us
+Our immediate area we cover is the postcodes areas MK40 - MK45 and SG15 - SG19.
+If you are outside of this area we may still be able to home to you.
+Alternatively you can find your nearest branch by typing in your postcode at www.cats.org.uk/find-us

 .
 If you’ve found a cat on our website that you’re interested in homing, send an enquiry by clicking on the enquiry form for the cat.
 We are only taking enquiries for the cats shown below.
 Reserve your cat